lidm0707/lidm0707/README.md

-# Hi there 👋 I'm Lilidm!
+# Hi there 👋 I'm Moo!

 ### 🌟 About Me
-I'm passionate about creating, learning, and innovating in a variety of fields.
+I'm passionate about creating, learning, and innovating in the field of technology.
+I'm particularly interested in working with Rust and exploring its potential in building efficient and modern applications.

+I'm from Thailand, and I love diving into new challenges and opportunities that let me grow and contribute to exciting projects.

 Here are some of the topics that excite me:
 - 🌿 **Planting**
 - 🤖 **Automating Workflows**